 Rijeka and Opatija

 We stayed at a wonderful and unique 5-star hotel Design Hotel Navis.
 Once on the decks overlooking the water, you felt a million miles away from it all.
-It is not our style to hang at hotels much, but we did enjoy what time we did allow ourselves there during extended breakfasts by the sea.
-Oh, and those poached eggs were covered in black truffles.
+It is not our style to hang out at hotels much, but we did enjoy the time we allowed ourselves there during extended breakfasts by the sea.
+Oh, and their poached eggs were covered in black truffles.

 The city of Rijeka has many beautiful churches, the Tsat castle, lovely parks, and the Jalova Cathedral.
 The city had a young professional vibe.

-While in Opatija, we made an evening trip to the island town of KRK, a lovely ancient seaside town dating back to Roman times.
-It was full of lively restaurants and bars, churches, a castle, and a fantastic waterfront.
+While in Opatija, we made an evening trip to the island town of KRK, a lovely seaside ancient city dating back to Roman times.
+It was full of lively restaurants, bars, churches, a castle, and a fantastic waterfront.
 It had a unique feel to anyplace else we experienced in Croatia.
-We ambled through empty alleys late at night, and it felt it had a story to tell.
-It would be a place to spend a few days to discover what it is truly about.
+We strolled through empty alleys late at night and felt it had a story to tell.
+It would be a place to spend a few days discovering what it is truly about.

 The Hill Towns of Istria

-Our only full day in that area, we dedicated to the hills towns of eastern Istria Pennisula, and what an experience!
+Our only full day in the area, we dedicated to the hills towns of eastern Istria Pennisula, and what an experience!
 We visited the hill towns of Roc, Buzet, Motovun, Oprtalj, and Groznjan.
-These towns are the heart of what Croatia is, and you can feel it in every step you take.
-Each unique and magnificent they take you to another place in time.
-Reaching these towns was no small feat with steep, narrow mountain roads full of one hairpin turn after another.
+These towns are the heart of Croatia, and you can feel it in every step you take.
+Each unique and magnificent, they take you to another place in time.
+Reaching these towns was no small feat, with steep, narrow mountain roads full of one hairpin turn after another.
 Not quite Joelle’s comfort zone.
-Many of these towns had steep walks up to get to the town center.
+Many of these towns had steep walks up to the town center.
 Good workout for all the days ahead of extensive walking!

 Our Introduction to White Truffles